Academic Policy and Procedures (with Annotations)

 3. Receives a summative final exam score less than 70.0

 An NGY is not a permanent grade that appears on the student’s official transcript.
-The NGY will remain on CBase until the student either passes or fails the first remediation attempt.
-If the student passes the first remediation attempt, the NGY on CBase will be replaced with a P, and a grade of Pass will be recorded on the student’s official transcript.
-If the student fails the first remediation attempt, the NGY on CBase will be replaced with an F, and a grade of Fail will be recorded on the student’s transcript.
+The NGY will remain on CBase until the student either passes or fails the remediation attempt.
+If the student passes the remediation attempt, the NGY on CBase will be replaced with a P, and a grade of Pass will be recorded on the student’s official transcript.
+If the student fails the remediation attempt, the NGY on CBase will be replaced with an F, and a grade of Fail will be recorded on the student’s transcript.
 A student who Fails two Phase I courses will be invited to CAPP.

 Z will be given in a core clinical clerkship to a student who has passed other elements of a clerkship, but who has failed the initial attempt of the NBME Clinical Science Subject Exam (i.e., shelf exam) for that clerkship.
 A Z is not a permanent grade that appears on the student’s official transcript.
 If the student passes the second attempt of the NBME subject exam, the Z on CBase will be replaced with a P, and a grade of Pass will be recorded on the student’s official transcript.
 A student with a Z may not earn a grade above Pass in that clinical clerkship, i.e., no H or HP will be awarded.
 If the student fails the second attempt, the Z on CBase will be replaced with an F, and a grade of Fail will be recorded on the student’s transcript.